 On-premises ERP: With an on-premises system, the business runs the software on servers it owns and is responsible for security, maintenance, upgrades and other fixes.
 Upkeep usually requires in-house IT staffers with the required expertise.
 For many years, on-premises ERP was the only option, but the popularity of this deployment model has declined rapidly in recent years, and market-watcher IDC predicts continued declines (see chart, below).

 Cloud-based ERP: Cloud-based ERP runs on remote servers managed by a third party.
 Users typically access a cloud ERP through a web browser, giving them greater flexibility — they can dig into information and reports from anywhere with an internet connection.
-There are multiple deployment options for cloud ERP, including single-tenant and multi-tenant.
+There are multiple deployment options for cloud ERP, including hosted cloud and true cloud.